Venepuncture

 Procedure

-1. Introductions, check patient ID, consent, handwashing, check if the patient has any allergies (e.g. latex)
+1. Introductions, consent, handwashing, check patient ID and allergies (e.g. latex)

 2. Apply tourniquet.
-Avoid an arm that has an intravenous infusion taking place as this may alter the results.
+Avoid an arm that has an intravenous infusion running as this may alter blood results.

 3. Locate vein (try to feel for a plump vein rather than look).

-6. Insert needle at a 30 degree angle or less, with the bevel facing upwards.
-Flashbak into the needle means the needle has entered the vein.
+6. Using your dominant hand, insert the unsheathed needle into the skin at a 30 degree angle or less, with the bevel facing upwards.
+A visible flashback of blood into the needle means the needle has entered the vein

-7. Attach bottles and fill, ensure you invert the bottle once filled to ensure adequate mixing
+7. Attach bottles and fill.
+Note that blood samples are taken in the appropriate order of draw.
+Ensure you invert the bottle once filled to ensure adequate mixing

-8. Remove tourniquet before removing the needle, applying pressure over the puncture site with cotton wool/ gauze
+8. Remove tourniquet before removing the needle, applying pressure over the puncture site with cotton wool/ gauze.
+Once removed, dispose of the needle in the sharps bin.

-10. Label the bottles at the bedside and check patient wrist band!
+10. Label the bottles at the bedside and check these details against the patient wrist band

 Tips